 Scope and Content

-This is a rich collection of Lois Beebe Hayna’s creative works.
-It begins with poetry from her college days, and a play she co-authored during her first teaching job in the 1930s.
-The collection also contains essays and short stories she wrote in the 1970s – 1980s.
-Of significance is a very comprehensive collection of her poems from the 1970s to the present.
+The collection begins with poetry from Hayna's college days, and a play that she co-authored during her first teaching job in the 1930's.
+The collection also contains essays and short stories she wrote in the 1970's – 1980's.
+Of significance is a very comprehensive collection of her poems from the 1970's to the present.

 The collection contains correspondence, rejection and acceptance letters to Hayna from publishers, citations for her numerous awards, publications that include her works, clippings, flyers for poetry programs, and photographs of Hayna and members of the Hayna Writers, a group for poets that she started in 1974.